 The best websites are all built around the same primary goal, and it’s not to drive the most conversions or even to sell the most product.
 While those are certainly important, they come second to providing an excellent user experience.
-The primary purpose of your website, be it a business site, a web app, or a blog, is to delight your visitors.

 The good news is that you don’t need to hire a consultant or reinvent the wheel to evaluate your site’s UX.
 Google Lighthouse is an online tool that audits your website for what it believes makes the best experience.
 And, given it’s Google, it’s probably a good idea to listen.

 In this intro guide, you’ll learn what Google Lighthouse is, how it works, how to use it to test your website, and what to expect from a Google Lighthouse report.

 Google Lighthouse, or simply Lighthouse, is a free tool that assesses the quality of web pages.
 Lighthouse can be used on any publicly available page on any website or web application, and scores quality in five categories: performance, accessibility, best practices, SEO, and qualification as a Progressive Web Application.
 These categories are part of core web vitals that Google tracks to help site owners measure usability on webpages.
 For each of these categories, Lighthouse recommends steps to improve the overall user experience on the page.

 While website optimization can be a dense topic for beginner website owners, Lighthouse is simple to use and gives valuable insights for both new and experienced webmasters.
 You just need to provide a webpage, and Lighthouse will generate an automated report for you in less than a minute, complete with suggestions and links to articles explaining each issue in greater detail.